brendanalexdr/Conekta.Dotnet6/README.md

 # Conekta.Dotnet6

-Conekta Api for .NET 6 using the native System.Text.Json
+Conekta Api wrapper for .NET 6 using the native System.Text.Json

 This package is for you if:

 - You are implementing the [Conekta payment Api](https://developers.conekta.com/reference/autenticaci%C3%B3n) on a backend running .NET 6
-- You are interested in, or otherwise comfortable with, using the native JsonSerializer serializer for all your json serialization and deserialization needs (no more Newtonsoft.Json).
+- You are interested in, or otherwise comfortable with, relying on the native JsonSerializer serializer for all your json serialization and deserialization needs (no more Newtonsoft.Json).
 [JsonSerializer](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializer?view=net-6.0) from the [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=net-6.0) package is the default serializer for .NET going forward.
-- You are interested in, or otherwise comfortable with, using [RestSharp v107+](https://restsharp.dev/v107/#restsharp-v107), which is a major upgrade from previous versions.
-This includes relying on the async/await protocol for all your api calls.
+- You are interested in, or otherwise comfortable with, relying on [RestSharp v107+](https://restsharp.dev/v107/#restsharp-v107), which is a major upgrade from previous versions.
+This includes relying on the non-blocking async/await protocol for all your api calls.
 - You are interested in, or otherwise comfortable with, factoring your code away from relying on exceptions toward a more functional approach, specifically, with the use of a Result class as the return response from your api calls.
 I have explicity adopted the helpful approach developed by [Vladimir Khorikov](https://enterprisecraftsmanship.com), and there is a hard dependency here on his nuget package [CSharpFunctionalExtensions](https://www.nuget.org/packages/CSharpFunctionalExtensions/).
 For more on this approach, checkout the following resources:
   - [Applying Functional Principles in C# 6](https://www.pluralsight.com/courses/csharp-applying-functional-principles)
   - [Don't throw exceptions in C#.
 Do this instead](https://youtu.be/a1ye9eGTB98)

 ## Installation

 Available on [NuGet](https://www.nuget.org/packages/Conekta.Dotnet6)